betaflight/betaflight/docs/PID tuning.md

 shows as 0.03 rather than 3.0).

-The transition between self-leveling and acro behavior in Horizon mode is controlled by the "sensitivity_horizon" parameter which is labeled "LEVEL Derivative" in the Cleanflight Configurator GUI.
+The transition between self-leveling and acro behavior in Horizon mode is controlled by the "sensitivity_horizon" parameter which is labeled "LEVEL Derivative" in the INAV Configurator GUI.
 This sets the percentage of your stick travel that should have self-leveling applied to it, so smaller values cause more of the stick area to fly using only the gyros.
 The default is 75%

 For example, at a setting of "100" for "sensitivity_horizon", 100% self-leveling strength will be applied at center stick, 50% self-leveling will be applied at 50% stick, and no self-leveling will be applied at 100% stick.
 If